bryceharrington/kafka-debian/README.md

 ## Short DEB-packaging HowTo

-1. Download the upstream tarball with pre-built Apache Kafka from the [Kafka site](http://kafka.apache.org/downloads.html);
+1. Download the upstream binary tarball with pre-built Apache Kafka from the [Kafka site](http://kafka.apache.org/downloads.html);
  or use ``uscan`` to download automatically: